-- (b) The minimum requirements for storm water management may be waived in whole or in part upon written request of the applicant, provided that at least one of the following conditions applies: - (1) It can be demonstrated that the proposed development is not likely to impair attainment of the objectives of this ordinance. - (2) Alternative minimum requirements for on-site management of storm water discharges have been established in a storm water management plan that has been approved by the Engineering Department. - (3) Provisions are made to manage storm water by an off-site facility.
-The off-site facility is required to be in place, to be designed and adequately sized to provide a level of storm water control that is equal to or greater than that which would be afforded by on-site practices and there is a legally obligated entity responsible for long-term operation and maintenance of the facility. - (4) The Engineering Department finds that meeting the minimum on-site management requirements is not feasible due to the natural or existing physical characteristics of a site. - (5) Non-structural practices will be used on the site that reduce: - (A) the generation of storm water from the site, - (B) the size and cost of storm water storage and - (C) the pollutants generated at the site.
+(b) The minimum requirements for storm water management may be waived in whole or in part upon written request of the applicant, provided that at least one of the following conditions applies:

+(1) It can be demonstrated that the proposed development is not likely to impair attainment of the objectives of this ordinance.

+(2) Provisions are made to manage storm water by an off-site facility.
+The off-site facility is required to be in place, to be designed and adequately sized to provide a level of storm water control that is equal to or greater than that which would be afforded by on-site practices and there is a legally obligated entity responsible for long-term operation and maintenance of the facility.
-The amount of credit available for using such non-structural practices shall be determined by the Engineering Department.

-- (c) In instances where one of the conditions above applies, the City Engineer may grant a waiver from strict compliance with these storm water management provisions, as long as acceptable mitigation measures are provided.
-However, to be eligible for a waiver, the applicant must demonstrate to the satisfaction of the City Engineer that the waiver will not result in the following impacts to downstream waterways: - (1) Deterioration of existing culverts, bridges, dams, and other structures; - (2) Degradation of biological functions or habitat; - (3) Accelerated streambank or streambed erosion or siltation; - (4) Increased threat of flood damage to public health, life, property - (d) Furthermore, where compliance with minimum requirements for storm water management is waived, the applicant will satisfy the minimum requirements by meeting one of the mitigation measures selected by the city.
+The amount of credit available for using such non-structural practices shall be determined by the (c) In instances where one of the conditions above applies, the City Engineer may grant a waiver from strict compliance with these storm water management provisions, as long as acceptable mitigation measures are provided.
+However, to be eligible for a waiver, the applicant must demonstrate to the satisfaction of the City Engineer that the waiver will not result in the following impacts to downstream waterways:

+- (1) Deterioration of existing culverts, bridges, dams, and other structures; - (2) Degradation of biological functions or habitat; - (3) Accelerated streambank or streambed erosion or siltation; - (4) Increased threat of flood damage to public health, life, property

+(d) Furthermore, where compliance with minimum requirements for storm water management is waived, the applicant will satisfy the minimum requirements by meeting one of the mitigation measures selected by the city.
 Mitigation measures may include, but are not limited to, the following: